gal-dmitry/HOLD_DETECTION_PUBLIC/README.md

 # HOLD_DETECTOR_PUBLIC

 This is a public repository containing the code for the paper "Text-based detection of on-hold scripts in contact center calls".
-The paper presents a framework for detecting on-hold phrases in client-manager dialogues trinscribed using ASR.
+The paper presents a framework for detecting on-hold phrases in client-manager dialogues transcribed using ASR.

 - [Experiments](EXPERIMENTS_01.ipynb)